OlisaNsonwu/diyar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 Summary of changes below:
+* Unit tests removed submitted build

+## Test environments
+* Windows 10 (local machine), R 4.0.2
+* win-builder (release)
+* Fedora (rhub)
+* Linux (rhub)

+## R CMD check results
+There were no ERRORs or WARNINGs on the Ubuntu and win-builder test environments.

+There was 1 NOTE:
+Could not eliminate this.
+No messaged dsiplayed.
+This is a first submission (since the package was archived).

+## Resubmission
+This is a resubmission.
+Summary of changes below:
 *Improvements across board
 *Updated documentation and vignettes
 *Updated package to v.0.2.0